 The high-volume midsole is built wide for cushioned support, and the V Walker comes standard with a slip-resistant outsole.
 All in all, this shoe is excellent value for its $120 price.

 A full-length Polyurethane midsole adds resilient cushioning and all-day support.
-The geometry of the full-contact outsole is specifically designed for walking.
+The full-contact outsole geometry is specifically designed for walking.

 Some variants of the 577 are assembled in the United States.